Updated: Nov 10, 2022

 It’s the most wonderful time of the year.
 And for some business owners it's the busiest and most lucrative time of the year as well.
-Last year, holiday sales passed the $1 trillion mark for the first time, breaking the previous year’s record.
+In 2020, holiday sales passed the $1 trillion mark for the first time, breaking the previous year’s record.
 That means there’s plenty of opportunities for brands to make up for poor sales performance that were brought on by the pandemic.

 If you want your holiday sales season to be merry and bright, there’s one thing you will need: a solid email marketing plan.
 Despite what you might think, email marketing is still one of the greatest ways to attract new customers, while retaining current customers.

 It has a potential return on investment of up to 4400%.

 For starters, 99% of Americans check their emails every day, and some of us check our email as much as 20 times a day.
 After all, with the rise of mobile use, checking our email is quick and easy.
 In fact, according to statistics from Adestra, consumers prefer email for communicating with the brands.